Crozzers/EmailBlocker/README.md

 **Run the current config when the computer starts** [Windows Only]:
 Create a script that will run this program whenever you sign into your account.

-It will create a the folder `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\EmailBlockerLite` and copy the embedded pyton interpreter, `EmailBlockerLite.py` and `filter_emails.py` to that directory.
+It will create a the folder `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\EmailBlockerLite` and copy the embedded python interpreter, `EmailBlockerLite.py` and `filter_emails.py` to that directory.
 Then, similar to the run button, this will take the configuration you have currently (not the save file but your currrent on-screen settings) but it will save them to another `settings.json` file in the newly created directory.
 Finally, it creates the file `~\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\EmailBlocker.bat`, which will run the program.

 **Remove startup tasks** [Windows Only]: